Dworcowa Street: Tenement at 17

-First owner of the building at Bahnhoffstraße 6 was Wilhelm Schönfelder.
+First owner of the building at Bahnhofstraße 6 was Wilhelm Schönfelder.
 In 1888, Hermann Löhnert moved here as landlord: he was the founder and director of a joint-stock company of a factory producing machines for foundries, established in 1868 in Bydgoszcz.
 The firm still exists today, under the name MAKRUM, located at 11/19 Leśna street.

 Although lacking maintenance, the facade still boasts architectural details.
 Pediments on first floor windows, but also bossages are present.
 The most interesting decoration is the adornment surrounding middle openings on both floors: pilasters and garland ornaments are topped on the upper floor by crown ornaments.